There is no doubt, teachers are magical humans. Their job is one of the hardest, most important jobs in the whole world.

 One amazing teacher has the ability to change a student's life.
 They impact how a student feels about learning.
 When a child thinks their teacher likes or gets them, they try harder.

 When my husband was in primary school, not much was widely known about ADHD.
-He was very disruptive and sometimes aggressive in the classroom - there were not many strategies then about handling ADHD kids.
+He was very disruptive and sometimes aggressive in the classroom - there were not many strategies then for supporting kids with ADHD.
+He became known as the 'naughty kid'.
+The teacher even screamed at him to be quiet when he was absent that day!
+He was largely banned from the classroom and socially isolated.

-The Principal saw something in Anthony.
+However, the Principal saw something in him.
 He noticed that he was very good at building things.
-He started getting Anthony to do odd jobs around the school.
-Anthony planted trees in the garden, weeded garden beds and cemented in a new letterbox.
+He started getting him to do odd jobs around the school.
+He planted trees in the garden, weeded garden beds and cemented in a new letterbox.
 As he worked the Principal would talk to him and teach him things in the syllabus.
-That one Principal who was forward thinking enough to know what Anthony needed at that time had a huge impact.
+That one Principal who was forward thinking enough to know what my now husband, needed at that time had a huge impact.

 Most of all you need to show the child that you like them, not just tolerate them.
 Even though sometimes it is hard, you need to believe in them and show them that you know they are an amazing human.

-You see, ADHD kids typically polarise teachers - some love them and some are frustrated by them.
+You see, kids with ADHD typically polarise teachers - some love them and some are frustrated by them.
 The most distressing thing is, the child knows.
 I have often heard "I don't think my teacher likes me".
 The child is taking it personally.

 Here are 10 easy tools to help.

-Generally you want to sit the ADHD child at the front, as close to you as possible, where there are little distractions.
-Surround the ADHD child with children who are kind, patient and set a good example.
+Generally you want to sit the child with ADHD at the front, as close to you as possible, where there are little distractions.
+Surround the child with children who are kind, patient and set a good example.

-If the ADHD child has any tics or anything that may make them self conscious you might like to ask them where they want to sit - as sometimes sitting at the front can be daunting for these children.
+If the child with ADHD has any tics or anything that may make them self conscious you might like to ask them where they want to sit - as sometimes sitting at the front can be daunting for these children.

 When the children enter the classroom have a visual schedule of how this day/class is going to go.
 Write it on the board and tick it off as you go.
 It is incredibly reassuring for the ADHD brain to have a visual plan and to know what is coming next.
 You may also like to write next to the activity if they need any specific equipment to complete that task.